 Positive guidance strategies are used to meet the needs and align with the developmental level of individual children.
 Experiencing positive relationships in early childhood has significant long term impacts on physical and mental health, and success in school and beyond.

 How Does Learning Happen?
 Ontario’s Pedagogy for the Early Years, (2014) states that children thrive in outdoor spaces that invite them to investigate, imagine, think, create, solve problems, and make meaning from their experiences.
 We believe that outdoor play is an important element of the children’s day and time outdoors should centre on inquiry, exploration and making sense of their environment to enhance children’s development.
 The program should promote creative and constructive play that involves the same level of positive educator/ child interaction that occurs inside.
-All children in our centre will experience daily outdoor time, weather permitting.
+All children in our Centre will experience daily outdoor time, weather permitting.
 A minimum of two hours daily is required for licensing however we strive to spend as much time as possible outdoors

 The menus are developed based on the recommendation from Health Canada’s Food Guide.
 York Region Public Health Nutrition Services have reviewed our menus to ensure they meet the needs of our young children.
 Fresh fruit and water is available at all times.
 Please refer to the Nutrition tab on the home page for the most current menus and information on nutrition.

-At Little Miracles, the Executive Director and all our Early Childhood Educators are professionals registered with the College of Early Childhood Educators.
+At Little Miracles, the Supervisor and all our Early Childhood Educators are professionals registered with the College of Early Childhood Educators.
 All employees are trained in Standard First Aid and CPR-C, Accessibility for Ontarians with Disabilities (AODA), and Health & Safety Awareness.
 Designated educators are trained in Workplace Hazardous Materials Information System (WHMIS) and hold Food Handling Certification.

-The Executive Director, all educators, volunteers and students require a Police Vulnerable Sector Check (PVSC) prior to interacting with children and every five (5) years thereafter.
+The Supervisor, all educators, volunteers and students require a Police Vulnerable Sector Check (PVSC) prior to interacting with children and every five (5) years thereafter.
 In addition, Annual Offence Declarations are completed.
 Individuals (with other agencies) who attend our programs e.g. early interventionists, therapists, will provide vulnerable sector screening verification prior to interacting with the children.

 At Little Miracles Child Care & Early Learning Centre we believe that children deserve to be surrounded by knowledgeable and qualified educators.
 Adults, like children, deserve to have the opportunities to further their knowledge, understanding and expand on their career aspirations.
 We promote and supports each educator’s continuous professional learning (CPL) by encouraging them to attend workshops, seminars or take courses.